FBI Agent who took down Anonymous & Silk Road

 With 17 years in law enforcement–including time in the FBI’s preeminent cyber crime squad–and extremely rare insight into the minds of the hacker community, Tarbell is the nation’s preeminent voice on cyber security, and the man that gives even the most notorious cybercriminals nightmares.
 Exclusively represented by Leading Authorities speakers bureau, he shares adrenaline-pumping stories detailing growing cyber threats and challenges modern businesses face.
 His hair-raising anecdotes prove that just because you cannot see your adversary, or maybe even know his or her real name, it doesn’t mean you can’t protect yourself.

 FBI Career and Technical Expertise.
 Tarbell honed his investigative talents with two police departments, where he worked on computer-related crimes.
 The experience led to a nine-year career with the FBI, where he worked as a global computer forensic examiner.
 He is a certified FBI subject matter expert on cell phones, mobile computing devices, Windows, and Unix/Linux.
 Tarbell developed deep working relationships with international law enforcement and is regularly called upon to teach cyber investigative techniques to law enforcement officials.
 He also lectures to business and governmental groups.
-He now works as a Director for strategic advisory and consulting firm Berkeley Research Group, LLP, leading their Cyber Operations and Incident Response practice.
+Following his illustrious FBI career, he founded NAXO, an investigative firm delivering real solutions to your most complex cybersecurity needs.

 Cyber Security.
 One of the most successful cyber security law enforcement officials of all time, Chris Tarbell has extensive expertise in cyber security and computer forensics.
 In an environment where an open computer receives more than 42,000 hits trying to hack it within 13 minutes, how do you protect your assets?
 A charismatic and hilarious storyteller, Tarbell shares the adrenaline-pumping tale of how he infiltrated and took down two of the most notorious cyber criminals in Anonymous and the Silk Road as he outlines our nation’s growing cyber threats and the challenges businesses have in protecting themselves.